stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 * As detailed in the previous chapter we have intentionally decided to hand-craft the native methods rather than attempting to code-generate the API.

+* We only implement the two API methods we actually need at this stage.

-* Note that the handle to the newly created instance is returned as a `PointerByReference` object which maps to a native `VkInstance*` return-by-reference type.
+* Note that the handle to the newly created instance is returned as a JNA `PointerByReference` object which maps to a native `VkInstance*` return-by-reference type.

-* The `pAllocator` parameter in the two methods is out-of-scope for our library and is always set to `null`.
+* The `pAllocator` parameter in the API methods is out-of-scope for our library and is always set to `null`.

 To instantiate the API itself we add the following factory method to the library: